Nona9614/xufs/README.md

 throu
 ---------------------------------
-Iterates recursively given throu the folder names and executes a `watcher` every time it passes a file.
+Iterates recursively given throu the folder names and upon the observe option executes a `watcher` every time it passes `files`, `folders` or `both`.

 read
 ---------------------------------